collective/collective.developermanual/source/members/member_profile.rst

 Member profile properties (title, address, biography, etc.) are stored in portal_membership tool.

-Available fields can be found in ZMI -> portal_membership -> Properties     .
+Available fields can be found in ZMI -> portal_membership -> Properties tab.

 The script below is a simple example of how to list all member email addresses::